atosti/java-testing/README.md

 Mocking is a practice which allows you to avoid calling certain methods, instead faking their responses.
 It's primarily used for testing features that require calls to databases or third-party services.
   * It also helps in testing how your code handles failures in connecting to these services.

-### Stubbing steps
+### Stubbing
-1. Begin by creating a **_setter injector_** in the actual source code, so that you can inject your mocked item later.
+1. Begin by creating a **_setter injector_** in the **_actual_** source code, so that you can inject your mocked items later.

       ```java
+      /*In MyService.java*/
-      private EmployeeRepository employeeRepository;
+      private EmployeeRepository employeeRepository; //Some repository item
+      //The setter, which can be injected into later from our test methods
       public void setEmployeeRepository(EmployeeRepository employeeRepository){
           this.employeeRepository = employeeRepository;
       }
       ```

-2. Pickup here...
-      `MyRepository myRepo = mock(MyRepository.class);`

-* Then use When().ThenReturn() statements to mock for consistent results.

-`When(myRepo.searchDatabase(“Findme”, 5000L).thenReturn(true);`

-* Additionally, matchers can be used in place of real values.
-These allow more flexible tests, but you must use either matchers or real values (can’t mix them).

-`When(myRepo.searchDatabase(anyString(), anyLong()).thenReturn(true);`

-* For this to work, the mock must be set within the test, which requires you to create a special method for setting the object to be mocked in your actual source code.
+2. Next, in your test method, create a mocked object.

+      ```java
+      /*In TestMyService.java*/
+      EmployeeRepository employeeRepository = mock(EmployeeRepository.class);
+      ```

+3. Then, use `when().thenReturn()` statements to hardcode results when calling this object.
+    * The `when()` portion can take either particular parameters, or more general [Matchers](https://static.javadoc.io/org.mockito/mockito-core/1.9.5/org/mockito/Matchers.html), which simply match a parameter type.
+    * Note that you cannot mix and match real parameters and matchers, you must use one or the other.
+    * The `thenReturn()` function can return any object as long as it matches the return type of the call in `when()`.

+      ```java
+      /*In TestMyService.java*/
+      when(employeeRepository.searchDatabase(“Searchterm”).thenReturn(true);
+      when(employeeRepository.searchDatabase(anyString()).thenReturn(true);
+      ```

+4. Finally, the mocked object must be injected to the service from within the test method.

+    ```java
+    /*In TestMyService.java*/
+    MyService myService = new MyService();                //The service object whose methods you're testing
+    myService.setEmployeeRepository(employeeRepository);  //Calling the injection method
+    ```

 ### Reflection
-Allows for testing of private methods
+Reflection allows for the testing of private methods.
+This is a [heated issue](https://stackoverflow.com/questions/34571/how-do-i-test-a-private-function-or-a-class-that-has-private-methods-fields-or) among developers, and should generally be avoided by designing your application to only require testing of public methods.
+Regardless, it often proves useful in testing legacy code and refactoring old sectors of code.

-Requires the source and the test files to share a package.
+  * Note that reflection **_requires_** that the source and test files share a package.

-Having to do this is bad practice, but in legacy applications it can be necessary.
-Build new code that only requires testing public methods, use this to refactor and test old code sectors.
+1. TBD - Add a guide here to match a reflection example in the codebase.

-### Running tests
+## Running tests

-Guide to configuring running all tests in a folder
+After all your tests are written, you can run them from your IDE or the command line.
+  * In Eclipse: `Right click TestMyService.java > Run As > JUnit Test`

 ## Tips
-* While designing a test, add an assert that will always fail (e.g. `AssertEquals(false, true)`) to ensure incomplete tests never look as though they're working correctly.
-This will prevent accidentally pushing broken tests to your repo.
+* While designing a test, set an always failing assert statement (e.g. `AssertEquals(false, true)`) to ensure incomplete tests never appear as though they're working.
+  * This will reduce the likelihood of pushing unfinished tests into your codebase.